 If you’re on the hunt for a new teaching role, knowing what to expect in an interview can make all the difference.

-Whether you want to look for a new role within your current school, are pursuing a role elsewhere, or are a newly qualified teacher looking to embark on your career, here’s what you may want to consider.
+Whether you want to look for a new role within your current school, are pursuing a role elsewhere, or are an early career teacher looking to embark on your career, here’s what you may want to consider.

 Preparation is key when it comes to teaching interviews and interviewers will be able to spot when you’ve put the effort in.
 Do your research ahead of the interview and seek out all the information you can about the school, its history, ethos, policies and the like.
 Understand the approaches that are taken to safeguarding, behaviour management and assessments for learning, and refer to them when answering questions during the interview itself.

 Plan your journey to the school and give yourself enough time to make the journey comfortably and without rushing.
 Being on time is vital!

 What to wear to an interview